philga7/task-manager/README.md

 - Clear separation of concerns between testing and deployment

 ### Automated Releases
-This project uses semantic-release for automated versioning and releases.
+This project uses semantic-release for automated versioning and releases following the test-automation-harness pattern.
 The system automatically:
-- Analyzes commit messages to determine version bumps
+- Analyzes commit messages to determine version bumps using conventional commits
-- Generates changelogs and release notes
+- Generates changelogs and release notes from commit history
 - Creates GitHub releases with proper tagging
+- Supports dual-branch strategy: main for production, develop for alpha releases
 - Triggers deployments on release publication

 #### Commit Message Format